raul-izquierdo/english/sources/phrasal verbs/Phrasal Verbs.md

-sucedió/tuvo lugar/se originó = come about `The meeting came about after a long discussion` - `The changes came about as a result of the new policy` encontrarse con, toparse con = come across `I came across an old friend at the supermarket` acompáñanos = come along `Come along to the concert!!
+sucedió/tuvo lugar/se originó = come about `The meeting came about after a long discussion` - `The changes came about as a result of the new policy` encontrarse/toparse con = come across (para situaciones o cosas) `I came across a very unpleasant situation` acompáñanos = come along `Come along to the concert!!
 It's free` salir [a la vista] = come out `The sun came out after the rain` - `The book came out last month` - `The truth will come out eventually` ir a casa de alguien = come over `Why don't you come over for a cup of tea?`